factopolis/factopolis/content/docs/faq.md

 We have a very strong preference for transparency, so whenever possible we try to make sure all discourse takes place in a public forum:

 * [Issue tracker](https://github.com/factopolis/factopolis/issues) — our preferred medium.
-* [Chat](https://gitter.im/factopolis/) — for those who prefer realtime communication.
+* [Chat](https://gitter.im/factopolis/) — for those who prefer real-time communication.
 * [Twitter](https://twitter.com/factopolisdb)

 If you *really* need to communicate in private for some reason, you can e-mail [private@factopolis.com](mailto:private@factopolis.com).
 Please don't abuse this; if you don't have a good reason for needing privacy we're likely to just ask you to use a public forum and refuse to otherwise respond.